 The WTA must be signed by the Headteacher and staff representative(s).
-A copy of the WTA, School Renewal and Improvement Plan and school calendar for session 2021/22, should be forwarded to the school's QIEO by 25th June 2021 (Primary & Special) and 3rd September

-(Secondary - delayed due to ACM arrangements this year).
-Although the calendar may be further refined during the autumn term, it should have the key dates necessary to enable forward planning, and to ensure that Remaining Time Activities do not exceed 5 hours/week.
-It is recognised that, this year, meeting this deadline may be very challenging for some schools, and any establishment that feels this may be the case for them should notify their QIEO as soon as possible.
+A copy of the WTA, School Renewal and Improvement Plan and school calendar for session 2022/23, should be forwarded to the school's QIEO by Thursday 30th June 2022.
+It is recognised that, at the end of June, the calendar may still be in draft form, but it should have the key dates necessary to enable forward planning, and to ensure that Remaining Time Activities do not exceed 5 hours/week.
+A final calendar should be available at the beginning of the August term.
+It is recognised that, this year, meeting this deadline may again be challenging for some schools, and any establishment that feels this may be the case for them should notify their QIEO as soon as possible.